Checklist for Citations and References

 Editing Canadian English 3 (ECE3) and the updated Professional Editorial Standards say that an editor’s responsibility includes checking all of those aspects.
 Here’s a checklist to get you started, then a hint for using AI/GPT.
 Jot notes about the style for your own reference.

-Styles have obvious differences like placing the year of publication at the end or right after the author names, but they have many minute differences too:
+Styles for the reference list entries have obvious differences like placing the year of publication at the end or right after the author names, but they have many minute differences too:

 • Number of authors listed varies, as does the separator before the final name.